Neel9312/openlane-soc-design/README.md

 > A 2-week hands-on workshop on complete RTL-to-GDSII flow for digital VLSI SoC design, organised by **VSD (VLSI System Design)** in collaboration with NASSCOM.
 This repository documents my learning, lab outputs, and key takeaways from each day.

+# Day 1: Exploring the Basics of SoC Design and Open-Source EDA

+As I dive into the world of physical design, I wanted to document my foundational understanding of how chips are actually built and the open-source tools that make this possible.
+Here are my key takeaways from getting started with the RTL-to-GDSII flow.

+---
 ## My Understanding of the Chip Package

 When I look at an embedded board and point to the black square I usually call the "chip," I'm actually just looking at the **package**—the protective plastic or ceramic casing.
 The *real* silicon chip sits right in the centre of this package.
 It communicates with the outside world through **wire bonding**, which are incredibly tiny wires connecting the chip's internal pads to the pins I see on the outside of the package.